cyb3ralissa/learning-journal/README.md

 ---

 Thanks for visiting!
-Feel free to explore and reach out if you have suggestions or want to collaborate on learning.v
+Feel free to explore and reach out if you have suggestions or want to collaborate on learning.